ebtesam-rashid/KODAMA.Caccio/docs/Metabolomics_data.md

 res_KODAMA_UMAP=KODAMA.visualization(kk,method = "UMAP")
 ```

-To visualize the differetn clustering algorithmss:
+To visualize the different clustering algorithmss:
 a) According to the gender

 ```